A person wearing gloves and holding onto some wires

 What Happens If a Company Doesn’t Pay Commission?

-• Calculate your earned commissions and document them in writing
+• Calculate your commissions and put your earnings in writing

-• Contact the company in writing to explain the situation
+• Reach out to your employer in writing to explain the issue

-• Gather all of your evidence, such as contracts, emails, or any other written agreements related to commission payments
+• Gather evidence like contracts, emails, or written agreements related to commission terms

-• File a complaint with the state’s department of labor or other applicable government agency
+• File a complaint with your state labor department or other applicable agency

-• Contact an unpaid commissions attorney to represent you in any negotiations with the company and, if necessary, file a civil lawsuit
+• Contact an experienced unpaid commissions attorney to help with negotiations or file a lawsuit if needed

 A man and woman are standing in front of a bar.